 Will the Model Y have falcon wing doors?

-From what we know, the answer is a definitive yes.
-It also makes sense.
+Based on what Elon had said earlier, the answer looked to be yes.
+It would make sense on some level.
 Since Tesla has already put in the ridiculous amount of work that these doors took, they might as well use them for what they are worth.
 As mentioned in my Model S vs. Model X post, I am happy they did!

 Will the Model Y have the Model X windshield?